careerbuilder/DataScienceAPIDocumentation/README.md

 You will need OAuth core credentials to use these services. (*If you do not have these please contact API and Auth to request credentials*)

 We provide .net and java wrappers for our APIs, which can be found [here](https://github.com/cbdr/DataScienceServices).

-We monitor our services and publish a very simple page with our current status with documentation [here](MonitorPage.md).
+(Note: this repository may only be viewed by members of the cbdr GitHub organization.)

 Our general API versioning documentation can be found [here](Versioning.md).